 Finally, the focus of this paper has been on the elimination of the discrepancy between the standard H-O model and the data since the late 1980s until 1994, when the NAFTA was enacted.
 We should next consider whether this discrepancy remained or not after 1994.
 Unfortunately, the movements of the Mexican skill premium after 1994 are unclear.
 Raymond Robertson (2004) argues that the skill premium in Mexico significantly declined from 1994 to 1998 on the basis of the Mexican Industrial Census.
 Unlike the observations before 1994, this finding seems consistent with the predictions of the Stolper-Samuelson theorem.
-However, it can also be shown on the basis of the Mexican Monthly Industrial Survey (EIM) that the Mexican skill premium actually increased over the same period.
-Robertson (2004) and the EIM thus show movements in the opposite direction over the period 1994-1998, whereas both show a rising trend since the late 1980s until 1994.
-It would seem, therefore, that further investigation is needed in order to analyze the movements of the Mexican skill premium after the NAFTA.
+However, it can also be shown on the basis of the

-In fact, the real wage of non-production labor has increased, and, further, the real wage of production workers have slightly increased since the 1980s.
+26 In fact, the real wage of non-production labor has increased, and, further, the real wage of production workers have slightly increased since the 1980s.